neuroo/tocify/README.md

 The `Child 1` element will be attached to a previous `h2` element, which is `Root Child` in this example.

+## Known limitations
+There is currently no attempt to detect collisions between generated heading slugs.

 ## Dependencies
 *tocify* uses [jQuery](http://jquery.com) and [Bootstrap CSS](http://twitter.github.com/bootstrap).